-The Award shall be known as The Gino Cassinis Award and shall normally be granted at each Congress of the International Society for Photogrammetry and Remote Sensing (ISPRS).
+The award shall be known as the "Giuseppe Inghilleri Award" and shall normally be granted at each Congress of the International Society for Photogrammetry and Remote Sensing (ISPRS).

-The Gino Cassinis Award shall consist of a certificate and SwF 2,500, from the Italian Society for Surveying
+The Giuseppe Inghilleri Award shall consist of a certificate and SwF 2,500, from the Italian Society for Surveying and Photogrammetry.
+Presentation shall be made at an appropriate event, preferably a plenary session or General Assembly of the Congress.

-The recipient shall be a person who has significantly enhanced the mathematical and statistical foundations of the photogrammetry, remote sensing or spatial information sciences in the 4 years preceding the Congress.
-All nominations shall be supported by appropriate documentary evidence of the candidates work.
+The recipient shall be a person who has significantly enhanced the applications of photogrammetry, remote sensing or spatial information sciences in the 4 years preceding the Congress.
+All nominations shall be supported by appropriate documentary evidence of the candidate's work.

-Nominations for The Gino Cassinis Award shall reach the President of ISPRS not later than 6 months prior to the Congress at which it will be presented.
+Nominations for the "Giuseppe Inghilleri Award" shall reach the President of ISPRS not later than 6 months prior to the Congress at which it will be presented.
 Candidates may not self-nominate.

-The Jury of The Gino Cassinis Award shall consist of:
+The Jury of the "Giuseppe Inghilleri Award" shall consist of:

-- The President of ISPRS (Chair of Jury)
+The President of ISPRS (Chair of Jury)

-- The Secretary General of ISPRS
+The Secretary General of ISPRS

-- The President of SIFET or its nominee.
+The President of SIFET or its nominee.

 The Jury shall decide no later than 4 months before the ISPRS Congress.
 The decision shall be made by simple majority.
-The Jury may decide not to present an Award.
+The Jury may decide not to present an award.
 The decision of the Jury shall be final.

-No Members of ISPRS Council or the Jury shall be eligible to receive the Award.
+No Members of ISPRS Council or the Jury shall be eligible to receive the award.